-Trump supporters storm U.S. Capitol, with one woman shot and tear gas fired
+Trump supporters storm U.S. Capitol, with one woman killed and tear gas fired

 “Traitors,” Trump supporters shouted.
 “What’s your oath?”

-Biden condemned what he called an “unprecedented assault” on American Democracy, “unlike anything we’ve seen in modern times.”
+Biden condemned what he called an “unprecedented assault” on American democracy, “unlike anything we’ve seen in modern times.”

 “This is not dissent.
 It’s disorder.
 It’s chaos,” he said.
 “It borders on sedition, and it must end now.”

-For hours, the president made little effort to quell the violence he had instigated, finally sharing a video at 4:17 p.m. in which he told people to “go home” — while continuing to promote the lie that he had won the election.

-For hours, Trump made little effort to quell the violence he had helped instigate, finally sharing a video at 4:17 p.m. in which he told people to “go home” — while continuing to promote the lie that he had won the election.
+For hours, Trump made little effort to quell the violence he had helped instigate, finally sharing a video at 4:17 p.m. in which he told people to “go home” — while continuing to promote the falsehood that he had won the election.

 “We love you,” he told them.
 “You’re very special.”

+Federal agents were investigating a pickup truck found with weapons, ammunition and potential bombmaking material parked outside the Republican National Committee, according to two people familiar with the inquiry.
+The truck, parked across the street from the party offices and near the entrance to a Metro station, contained rifles and shotguns and a mass of ammunition, these people said.
+Federal agents were still trying to determine if that vehicle and its contents are connected to suspected pipe bombs found earlier in the day.

+By early evening, D.C. police said they had arrested 13 people, including three with firearms, though 30 more were later taken into custody for violating the city’s curfew.
+Just past sunset, a man was stabbed at 12th Street and Pennsylvania Avenue NW, near Freedom Plaza, but it was unclear whether the attack was related to the assault at the Capitol, a mile east.

-Those who made it inside the Capitol took on a celebrity status when they came back out.
-A woman who said she had footage on her phone of Capitol police pointing guns at rioters was circled by dozens who wanted to see it.
+Those who had made it inside the building took on a celebrity status when they came back out.
+A woman who said she had footage on her phone of Capitol Police pointing guns at rioters was circled by dozens who wanted to see it.
 People traded what information they had about the woman who was shot inside.
 Some called her a “martyr.”

 After she was taken away, the mood soured, though many remained joyous.
 “We’re making history,” one woman said as she strolled down Independence Avenue with friends.

-Beneath streaming flags, including some that read “F--- Biden” and that depicted President Trump as the movie character Rambo, people loudly exhorted Jesus and chanted “USA.”
+Beneath streaming flags, including some that read “F--- Biden” and that depicted Trump as the movie character Rambo, people loudly exhorted Jesus and chanted “USA!”

 Many called friends and family and took videos.

-“We weren’t violent before, but we are now,” a middle-aged White man said, talking into his cell phone.
+“We weren’t violent before, but we are now,” a middle-aged White man said, talking into his cellphone.
 “There’s no going back.”

+Peter Hermann, Rachel Chason, Marissa J. Lang, Carol D. Leonnig, Devlin Barrett, Perry Stein, Emily Davies, Jessica Contrera, Katie Mettler, Michael Brice-Saddler, Harrison Smith, Clarence Williams, Antonio Olivo, Teo Armus, Justin Wm.
+Moyer and Fredrick Kunkle contributed to this report.